o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/components-layout-column.md

 ---
-description: ' Use a layout column component in the Amazon Lumberyard UI Editor to organize child elements into a column. '
+description: ' Use a layout column component in the Open 3D Engine UI Editor to organize child elements into a column. '
 title: LayoutColumn
 ---